Strategy Consulting vs Management Consulting (2026)

 The Interview Process Is Nearly Identical

-Whether you're interviewing at McKinsey or Deloitte Consulting, you'll face case interviews.
-The format is the same: you're presented with a business problem and asked to work through it.
+Whether you are interviewing at McKinsey or Deloitte Consulting, you will face case interviews.
+The format is the same: you are presented with a business problem and asked to work through it.
+If you want to learn case interviews quickly, my case interview course walks you through proven strategies in as little as 7 days.

 Apply Broadly, Then Choose